schollii/pypubsub/docs/about.rst

     I use it in my Writing Management System (http://joshua.r.english .googlepages.com/wms).
 I'm using it to control interfaces, such as telling the frame to change the status bar, or a notebook to change a panel.
-Pypubsub enables me to focus on *what* data to pass around my application, rather than *how* to pass it around.
+PyPubSub enables me to focus on *what* data to pass around my application, rather than *how* to pass it around.
     This makes it easy to put in the finer details of my application.